-Evidence/Measurement: a set of measurements from the device, the DICE certificate, and the evidence manifest.
+- 1) Evidence: a set of measurements from the device, the DICE certificate which includes the measurements, and the evidence manifest. - 2) Endorsement: a device root CA certificate, or a device certificate chain. - 3) Reference: a device reference measurement and reference manifest.

-- 2) Endorsement: a device root CA certificate, or a device certificate chain. - 3) Reference: a device reference measurement and reference manifest. - 4) Appraisal Policy: a rule that requires all measurements to match so that any device update will cause verification failure.
+4) Appraisal Policy: a rule that requires all measurements to match so that any device update will cause verification failure.

-Attestation/Reporting Example: using the Secure Protocol and Data Model (SPDM) GET_MEASUREMENTS command to report device measurements with a digital signature signed with the device private key.
+Attestation/Reporting Example: using the Secure Protocol and Data Model (SPDM) GET\MEASUREMENTS command to report device measurements with a digital signature signed with the device private key.
 For the Device Identity Composition Engine (DICE) device, the signing key is a device alias key.